martibonomi/FIonA-Plans-Analysis/README.md

 and visualize only the robustness DVHs of the selected structures applying `plotRobustness` to *filtered_robustness*.

-To only visualize the robustness dvhs for the best case scenario and the worst case scenario, you can use the `plotRobustnessSpread` function:
+To only visualize the robustness DVHs for the best case scenario and the worst case scenario, you can use the `plotRobustnessSpread` function:

 ```
 plotRobustnessSpread(robustness = my_robustness, robustness.name = "My Plan", title = TRUE)